AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/custom-submit-headless-forms/custom-submit-service.md

 ## Create AEM Project

-If you already have an existing AEM Forms Cloud Service project you can [jump to writing custom submit service](#Write-the-custom-submit-service)
+If you already have an existing AEM Forms as a Cloud Service project you can [jump to writing custom submit service](#Write-the-custom-submit-service)

 * Create a folder called cloudmanager on your c drive.
 * Navigate to this newly created folder